WebGoat/WebGoat/CONTRIBUTING.md

 2. All new and changed code _should_ have a corresponding unit and/or integration test.
 3. New and changed lessons _must_ have a corresponding integration test.
 4. [Status checks](https://docs.github.com/en/github/collaborating-with-pull-requests/collaborating-on-repositories-with-code-quality-features/about-status-checks) should pass for your last commit.
 5. All Git commits within a PR _must_ be [signed off](https://git-scm.com/docs/git-commit#Documentation/git-commit.txt--s) or [`/signoff` is provided as a comment](https://github.com/JasonEtco/signoff-commit-action) to indicate the contributor's agreement with the [Developer Certificate of Origin](https://developercertificate.org/).
+Alternatively you commit one signoff commit at the end of your commits by means of `git commit -m "Sign off" --amend --signof`.

 Additionally, the following guidelines can help: